Livia-1212/improved-qr-docker-2024/readme.md

 ```sh
 docker build -t my-qr-app .
 ```
-This command builds a Docker image named `my-qr-app` from the Dockerfile in the current directory (`.`).
+This command builds a Docker image named `my-qr-app` (Mine Docker image is 'myqrcode') from the Dockerfile in the current directory (`.`).

 ### Running the Container with Default Settings
 ```sh